bitmovin/bitmovin-player-ios-samples/README.md

 ## Using The Sample Apps
 Please execute `pod install` to properly initialize the workspace.
 In each sample app you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey`.

-In addition to that you have to log in to `https://app.bitmovin.com/`, where you have to add the following bundle identifier of the sample application as an allowed domain:
+In addition to that you have to log in to [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com), where you have to add the following bundle identifier of the sample application as an allowed domain under `Player -> Licenses`:

     com.bitmovin.player.samples.playback.basic
     com.bitmovin.player.samples.drm.basic